Royal Library of the Netherlands

-The KB National Library of the Netherlands (legal Dutch name: Koninklijke Bibliotheek /nl/ or KB /nl/; Royal Library) is the national library of the Netherlands, based in The Hague, founded in 1798.
+The KB National Library of the Netherlands (legal Dutch name: Koninklijke Bibliotheek /nl/ 'Royal Library', or KB /nl/) is the national library of the Netherlands, based in The Hague, founded in 1798.

 The KB collects everything that is published in and concerning the Netherlands, from medieval literature to today's publications.
 About 7 million publications are stored in the stockrooms, including books, newspapers, magazines and maps.
-The KB offers digital services, such as the national online Library (with e-books and audiobooks), Delpher (millions of digitized pages) and The Memory (about 800,000 images).
+The KB offers digital services, such as the national online Library (with e-books and audiobooks), Delpher (millions of digitised pages) and The Memory (about 800,000 images).
 Since 2015, the KB has played a coordinating role for the network of the public library.
 The KB's collection of websites as hosted by the former Dutch internet provider XS4ALL is on the Unesco documentary world heritage memory of the world.
 It is the first web collection in the world that has been granted this status.

 History

 The initiative to found a national library was proposed by representative Albert Jan Verbeek on 17 August 1798.
 The collection would be based on the confiscated book collection of William V. The library was officially founded as the Nationale Bibliotheek (National Library) on November 8 of the same year, after a committee of representatives had advised the creation of a national library on the same day.
 The National Library was initially only open to members of the Representative Body.

 King Louis Bonaparte gave the national library in 1806 the predicate 'Royal'.
 Napoleon Bonaparte transferred the Royal Library to The Hague as property, while also allowing the Imperial Library in Paris to expropriate publications from the Royal Library.
-In 1815 King William I of the Netherlands confirmed the name of 'Royal Library' (Dutch: Koninklijke Bibliotheek) by royal decree.
+In 1815, King William I of the Netherlands confirmed the name of 'Royal Library' (Koninklijke Bibliotheek) by royal decree.
 It has been known as the National Library of the Netherlands since 1982, when it opened new quarters.
 The institution became 'Independent Administrative Body' of the state in 1996, although it is financed by the Department of Education, Culture and Science.
 On 18 November 2014 the Wsob (Public Library Facilities System Act or 'Library Act') came into being.
-The act became valid on 1 January 2015 and from this moment onwards four organizations from the library world continued under the name Koninklijke Bibliotheek.
-These organizations are Sector Institute Public Libraries (SIOB), the Foundation Bibliotheek.nl (BNL), the Digital Library for Dutch Literature (DBNL) and the Koninklijke Bibliotheek (KB).
+The act became valid on 1 January 2015 and from this moment onwards four organisations from the library world continued under the name Koninklijke Bibliotheek.
+These organisations are Sector Institute Public Libraries (SIOB), the Foundation Bibliotheek.nl (BNL), the Digital Library for Dutch Literature (DBNL) and the Koninklijke Bibliotheek (KB).
 In 2020 the name was changed to 'KB, national library'.